ajstewartlang/MSci_Reproducible_Data_Science/README.md

 Each folder contains the slides in .pdf format, R scripts, all the data, and the worksheets associated with each of the 6 workshops.

 Workshop 1.
-Reproducibility and R
+Reproducibility and R <br>
 Workshop 2.
-The Linear Model (Regression)
+The Linear Model (Regression) <br>
 Workshop 3.
-The Linear Model (ANOVA)
+The Linear Model (ANOVA) <br>
 Workshop 4.
-Mixed Models
+Mixed Models <br>
 Workshop 5.
-Data Simulation and Advanced Data Visualisation Workshop 6.
-Reproducible Computational Environments and Presentations
+Data Simulation and Advanced Data Visualisation <br>
+Workshop 6.
+Reproducible Computational Environments and Presentations <br>

 Happy coding!